nikkomiu/go_gate/README.md

 These different errors are:

-- **Not Found**: A matching route or service could not be found.
+- **Not Found:** A matching route or service could not be found.
-- **Unauthorized**: A user was not authenticated because the user module returned an error of some kind.
-- **Service Unavaliable**: The backend service could not be contacted to send the request. (i.e. the HTTP client returned an error when trying to send the request)
+- **Service Unavaliable:** The backend service could not be contacted to send the request. (i.e. the HTTP client returned an error when trying to send the request)

 Example (using the default values):